-2019 Year 10 Drama
+2020 Year 10 Drama

-The aim of the Subject course in Year 10 is to provide learning experiences through which students will: Be engaged and challenged to maximise their dramatic abilities and enjoyment of drama and theatre through making, performing and appreciating dramatic and theatrical works.
+The aim of the Drama course in Year 10 is to provide learning experiences through which students will be engaged and challenged to maximise their dramatic abilities.
+The enjoyment of drama and theatre through making, performing and appreciating dramatic and theatrical works will be the focus.